j0r1/GRALE2/pygrale/doc/source/tutorial.rst

 lensing by a mass distribution with a spherical Navarro-Frenk-White profile.
 All available models are shown in the documentation of the :mod:`grale.lenses` module;
 the :class:`GravitationalLens <grale.lenses.GravitationalLens>` class contains the
 methods that you can call for every one of the the available models.
+You can also import a `LensTool <https://projets.lam.fr/projects/lenstool/wiki>`_ model using the :func:`createLensFromLenstoolFile <grale.lenses.createLensFromLenstoolFile>` function.

 The constructor of a specific lens model always takes two arguments.
-The first is the angular diameter distance to the lens, the second describes the parameter for the lens model.
+The first is the angular diameter distance to the lens, the second describes the parameters for the lens model.
 To convert the redshift of a lens to an angular diameter distance, you can use an instance of the :class:`Cosmology <grale.cosmology.Cosmology>` class, which destribes a particular cosmological model.
 Most often, various